The Portuguese Association of Maui (founded in 1984)

 · Presenting the annual Festa Portuguesa Maui with music, foods, storytelling, playing bisca (an old card game), exhibits, culinary demonstrations and the opportunity to conduct genealogy with assistance from the Portuguese Genealogical and Historical Society of Hawaii.

 · Awarding scholarships to students of Portuguese descent to assist them in furthering post secondary education.
-Would you like to apply for the PAM 2022 Scholarship?
-Please use this form.
+Would you like to apply for the PAM 2023 Scholarship?
+Click here: PAM website.

 · Sponsoring “Stories of Our People”---a twenty-six week radio series focusing on the history, people, legends, and geography of Portugal.
 Currently, the series airs on Sunday evenings between 8 and 9 P.M. on KEWE-1240 AM and 95.5 FM.
 “Stories of Our People” receives support from the Hawaii State Foundation on Culture and the Arts.